top of page

 Permitting in St. Johns County typically involves coordination between multiple professionals and agencies.

-The process often includes:
+A typical process includes:

-2. Architectural and engineering plan preparation
+2. Architectural and engineering plan development

-6. Permit issuance
+5. Permit approval and issuance

 Depending on complexity, permitting can take several months, which is why early planning is essential.
+From my experience, the key is not just speed — it’s preparation.

 At Apex Homes Florida, permitting is addressed as part of our custom home pre-construction process so timelines are realistic from the start.